Estimated reading time: 6 minutes

 Many churches host vacation bible school to serve their members and the community.

-They do this by providing a safe place for kids to enjoy summer activities while providing a Biblically-based, life-changing experience.
+They provide a safe place for kids to enjoy summer activities while providing a Biblically-based, life-changing experience.

 Vacation Bible Schools come in all kinds of shapes and sizes.
 Each custom-fit for its church and members.